Vintage Go Kart Build

 budget go kart build

-Resting peacefully in a barn for several decades before I showed up, this old kart had seemed to have had an impact with a tree years ago leaving the steering linkage slightly bent.
+Resting peacefully in a barn for several decades before I showed up, this old kart had previously had an impact with a tree, leaving the steering linkage slightly bent.
 A new steering rod was easily fabricated from a piece of threaded rod.

 build an old school go kart